matt9527-marist/forge-SimpleDifficultyScaler-1.21.1/README.md

   + Specific chance for mobs to spawn with Sharpness 5 Knockback 2 Fire Aspect 2 Netherite Sword
   + Specific chance for Skeleton mobs to spawn with Power 5 Punch 2 Flame 1 Bow
   + All Pillagers will spawn with Quick Charge 6 Multishot Crossbows
+  + Strays and Bogged Skeletons can be given a tipped arrow of harming II.
 + all mobs that can spawn with a weapon are guaranteed to spawn with a weapon ranging from diamond to Netherite
 + chances for mobs to spawn with potion effects up to level 5
 + chances for mobs to spawn with oozing/infested/weaving/wind charging effects